 - When ghee melted 1st add cumin seeds, then the rest of tempering.
 Give a stir to release flavour.

 - Add Coconut, over medium heat cook for few seconds, sprinkle little bit salt just for coconut.

 - When coconut changes its colour and releases fragrant, add boiled lentil to it, add about 1 cup of water and over high heat cook for few minutes.

-- When everything bubbled up, add sugar, green chillies, reduce the temperature to medium-low, partially cover with a lid and let it simmer for further few minutes to incorporate everything together and the Dal becomes little thick.
+- Reduce the temperature to medium-low, partially cover with a lid and let it simmer for further few minutes to incorporate everything together and the Dal becomes little thick.

 - Remove from heat and give 5-10 minutes standing time before serve.